Laguna Copperplate Inscription: Description

 The inscription is made out of copper and measures about 20 × 30 cm, with the words directly embossed onto the plate.
 It differs in manufacture from Javanese scrolls of the period, which had the words inscribed onto a heated, softened metal scroll.

 It records the date as the year 822 of the Shaka era, the month of Vaishakha, and the fourth day of the waning moon on the weekday of Somavara, which corresponds to Monday, April 21, 900, on the Julian calendar.
-The text is Old Malay, with numerous loanwords from Sanskrit and a few non-Malay vocabulary elements whose origin may be Old Javanese.
+The text is in Old Malay, with numerous loanwords from Sanskrit and a few non-Malay vocabulary elements whose origin may be Old Javanese.
 The Sanskrit words are used for technical terms, while the Javanese words are used for forms of address.
 The Old Malay it uses differs from examples found in Java and Sumatra.
 The document states that it releases its bearers, the children of Namwaran, from debt in gold amounting to 1 kati and 8 suwarnas (865 grams; 27.8 troy ounces).